EternalllZM/rtd-codz/docs/source/appeal_guide.rst

 3. **Remediation**

-Tell us how you are going to change your behavior and not repeat this offense, or any other rule-breaking behavior.
+Tell us how you plan to not repeat this offense, or perform any other rule-breaking behavior moving forward.

 4. **Other Information**

 Tell us any other information you'd like us to know.
-You are not required to give us any further information.
+You are not required to provide any further information.

 5. **Appeal Finished**